 Emerging risk identification is undertaken at all levels of the organisation.
 This is considered as part of all business unit risk reviews and by all risk oversight committees.
-The assessment made at that risk review meeting will help determine the nature of any actions resulting, which may include for example, continued monitoring, a deep dive analysis of the risk, or stress and scenario testing of the risk to better understand the range of potential impacts.
-Those emerging risks with the potential to impact the Company are highlighted to the GRC as part of the regular reports.
+The assessment made at risk review meetings helps to determine the nature of any actions resulting, which may include, for example, continued monitoring, a deep dive analysis of the risk, or stress and scenario testing of the risk to better understand the range of potential impacts.
+Those emerging risks with the potential to have a material impact on the Company are highlighted to the GRC as part of the regular reports.